 I don’t even know where to begin, so I guess I will start at the beginning.
-I had a very happy childhood, it was normal.
-Until it wasn’t.
+I had a very happy childhood; it was normal until it wasn’t.
 When I was about 14, almost 15, I was in a courtship with a person older than me.
-It seemed so innocent at the time, we were almost always supervised by my parents or his.
+It seemed so innocent at the time.
+We were almost always supervised by my parents or his.

 When you are 14, you start being interested in boys and all that fun stuff.
 So it was nice to be noticed by someone of the opposite sex.
-I had no idea of what he was capable of, and I am still finding out what he was capable of to this day.
-I honestly don’t know when it happened but he emotionally and psychologically abused me.
+I had no idea what he was capable of, and I am still finding out what he was capable of to this day.
+I honestly don’t know when it happened, but he emotionally and psychologically abused me.

 But it Didn’t End